cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 Exactly like Webpack, you should start Cypress with `yarn cypress open-ct`.
-Writing component tests when using Vite is _exactly_ the same as when using Webpack.
+Writing component tests when using Vite is _exactly_ the same as when using webpack.
 Minor differences may occur depending on the

 **Known issues**